FIJ00N/FIJ00N/README.md

 - im new to programing
 - im lerning Pyton, html and css
 - im from Poland
-- im speak in Polish English and a litle bit of Germany
+- im speak in Polish English and a litle bit of German
 - fio#5436 my discord